waqarahmed6095/pytest-course/README.md

-# Django + uv + Docker Example Project
+# Django + uv + Docker + Allure Example Project

-This project is a Django REST API with modern Python tooling, using [uv](https://github.com/astral-sh/uv) for dependency management, GitHub Actions for CI, and Docker for containerization.
+This project is a Django REST API with modern Python tooling, using [uv](https://github.com/astral-sh/uv) for dependency management, GitHub Actions for CI, Docker for containerization, and Allure for test reporting.

 ## Features
 - Django REST API (with DRF)
 - Modern dependency management with uv and lockfile
-- Automated testing and linting (pytest, black, isort, pylint, bandit)
+- Automated testing and linting (pytest, pytest-xdist for parallelism, black, isort, pylint, bandit)
+- Allure test reporting
 - GitHub Actions CI workflow
 - Docker support for easy deployment